Key details

-Course outline
+Course introduction

 Do you want to study a subject that encompasses many of the Earth’s most pressing issues?
 Do you want a job that involves travel?
 Do you like problem solving?
-Do you enjoy practical Science?
+Do you enjoy practical science?
 If so, study Geology!

 Geology is the science of the Earth; its formation, composition and structure.
 It deals with the past, present and future of the planet.